defzzd/TerrainGenerators/README.md

 TerrainGenerators
 =================

 Library of terrain generators (and some dungeon map generators).
-Contains demonstration programs for most of the interesting parts.
+    Contains pygame-based demonstration programs for display purposes.

+These programs were developed before I had any formal training in software
+    development and, in this form, should be used for informative purposes only.